andreazerbato04/Nautilus_Marine_Energy_Harvester/future work/readme.md

 <br><li>
 <b>Data trasmission:</b> implementing a long range comunication protocols to trasmit data from the buoy to a public dashboard in real time.
 </li><br></ul>
-When all this is gone we can try to place the nautilus project in the Venice laggon and see after a couple of week if our project work.
+When all this is gone we can try to place the nautilus project in the Venice lagoon and see after a couple of week if our project work.